Koubek/nav-docker-examples/basic_winauth/README.md

 ## CLICKONCE

 You can see there is a new link to download "ClickOnce Manifest".
-Use the link, open the webpage and download the manifest clicking on **Install now**.
+Use the link, open the web page and download the manifest clicking on **Install now**.

 ![](../media/basic_winauth_clickOnceInstallation.jpg)

  Run the manifest.
-After that you should be able to see running RTC (no password will be required).
+After that, you should be able to see running RTC (no password will be required).

 ![](../media/basic_winauth_clickOnce_RTC.jpg)